Large Content Site Indexing Slowly

 Quick verdict

-On large sites, crawl budget becomes the bottleneck.
-Google decides how much of your site is worth indexing based on quality signals at the site, section, and page level.
+On large sites, crawl budget plus content demand becomes the bottleneck.
+Google decides how much of your site is worth crawling and indexing based on serving capacity, popularity, uniqueness, and freshness, at the site, section, and page level.
 The fix is not “publish more” — it is “cut the thin half, strengthen the rest.”

 Common causes